ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 The control culture is the most widespread organization culture of the last century.

-> *In one sentece:* The system is most important, and big size counts.
+> *In one sentence:* The system is most important, and big size counts.

 Collaboration Culture
 ---